hashmapinc/Tempus/docs/api/coap.rst

 Publish attribute update to the server
 ======================================

-In order to publish client-side device attributes to ThingsBoard server node, send POST request to the following URL:
+In order to publish client-side device attributes to Tempus Cloud server node, send POST request to the following URL:

 .. code-block:: bash